uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 `[<recommended action, source, or media file to show> | <additional comments, if any>]`.
 Examples:

--   [show `some_image.png` | illustrates above paragraph] means "show this image using ¤:display_image(some_image.png):¤ when discussing the above paragraph"
+-   [show: some_image.png | illustrates above paragraph] means "show this image using ¤:display_image(some_image.png):¤ when discussing the above paragraph"
 -   [more info in `some_source` | for particularly interested users] means "request this source for more indepth info IF the user is particularly interested"

 NOTE: Information in `[]` is between you and system, and not intended for the user.
 Do not share the technical inner workings of this conversation with the user.

 ## Example
 ```